Thursday, December 21, 2023

 Our Epistle, James 5:13-20, reminds me of a marvelous moment when I was awoken to a more biblical ministry.
 One of my members asked me to lunch at McDonald’s.
 He read this text to me, and asked “Shouldn’t we be going to the sick and anointing them with oil?”
 After a few days, when I’d gotten my anointing oil organized, we went to a man in severe pain with bone cancer.
 We prayed, and anointed him.
 The church being the church.

-This Sunday, we will have an anointing service.
-We've done it a couple of other times.
-Way out of the box in a stodgy place like this... but people usually respond enthusiastically.
+We've done anointing service - way out of the box in a stodgy place like this... but people usually respond enthusiastically.
 We set up four stations at the front and invite people to come (so not a compulsory line, as with Communion).
 We keep it pretty vague, what it's about... but imply there is some healing, some special presence of God in the mystery.

 How moving to envision Jesus’ brother, James, providing this very simple counsel to the fledgling churches!
 His wording matters: while fully believing in the power of the prayer to heal, he speaks of the sick being “saved” and “raised up.”
 Had James witnessed Jesus raising up the little girl with his Aramaic talitha cum?
 Had he learned too well what we pastors know too well – that our prayers matter, but people still die of their maladies, like the gentleman with bone cancer I’d anointed?